xriver007/gigers_lstm/README.md

 'a hooligans az elso idei comet gyoztes' <br />
 'zac brown on new album our boundaries have dissolved' <br />
 'hip-hop rumors did tiny join two black sororities pics'

+#### Classify

+The classifier is trained to decide if the news title is about new music (videos / songs announced, released or reviewed) or not.
+A 90% accuracy can be achieved after training.
+Here are some results feeding in unlabelled data:

+##### About new music

+crackers david lowery unveils new country ballad talks upcoming double album news listen to part of a new circa survive song news we came as romans post  punk goes pop volume 6  studio video news hand of mercy rise records play with fire in axis music video news the downtown fiction debut santa cruz music video news levi the poet streams lead single from  correspondence a fiction news listen to four new songs from wounds  upcoming album  die young news cobra starship release never been in love music video ft icona pop news man overboard premiere new ep  passing ends feature single mothers runaways song premiere and free download

+##### Not about new music

+flashback foo fighters cover tom pettys breakdown kanye west miguel to appear on lordes hunger games soundtrack handwritten john lennon letter sells for $28000 at auction liam gallagher reveals beady eye are no longer ariana grande pharrell maroon 5 tabbed for grammy christmas special taylor swift ariana grande and gwen stefani cover the hollywood bowl in glitter wiz khalifa sparks up a more intimate party at blacc hollywood tour opener cream bassist jack bruce dead at 71 sonic highways hits dc 5 things we learned flashback watch randy travis duet with the avett brothers

 ### K-means Clustering Visualized
 The 1000 training titles are encoded to 256 length vectors with the trained autoencoder, then a k-means clustering is performed on them.
 The high dimensional encoded titles are visualized using t-SNE, and the different colors represent different classes of the k-means clustering: